desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 - What kind of validity checks should be performed on DS parameters?

-- Should those checks be performed upon acceptance, or also continually when in place?
+- Should these checks be performed upon acceptance, or also continually when in place?

 - How do TTLs and caching impact DS provisioning?
 How important is timing in a child key change?